Wi-Fi: Etymology and terminology

 The name Wi-Fi, commercially used as early as August 1999, was coined by the brand-consulting firm Interbrand.
 The Wi-Fi Alliance had hired Interbrand to create a name that was "a little catchier than 'IEEE 802.11b Direct Sequence'."
 According to Phil Belanger, a founding member of the Wi-Fi Alliance, the term Wi-Fi was chosen from a list of ten names that Interbrand proposed.
 Interbrand also created the Wi-Fi logo.
 The yin-yang Wi-Fi logo indicates the certification of a product for interoperability.
 The name is often written as WiFi, Wifi, or wifi, but these are not approved by the Wi-Fi Alliance.

-The name Wi-Fi is not short-form for 'Wireless Fidelity', although the Wi-Fi Alliance did use the advertising slogan "The Standard for Wireless Fidelity" for a short time after the brand name was created, and the Wi-Fi Alliance was also called the "Wireless Fidelity Alliance Inc." in some publications.
+It is disputed whether the name Wi-Fi is short-form for 'Wireless Fidelity', although the Wi-Fi Alliance did use the advertising slogan "The Standard for Wireless Fidelity" for a short time after the brand name was created, referenced "the Wi-Fi (Wireless Fidelity) logo" in a white paper and the Wi-Fi Alliance was also called the "Wireless Fidelity Alliance Inc." in some publications.
 IEEE, a separate but related organization, has stated "WiFi is a short name for Wireless Fidelity" on their website.
 The name Wi-Fi was partly chosen because it sounds similar to Hi-Fi, which consumers take to mean high fidelity or high quality.
 Interbrand hoped consumers would find the name catchy, and that they would assume this wireless protocol has high fidelity because of its name.

 Other technologies intended for fixed points, including Motorola Canopy, are usually called fixed wireless.
 Alternative wireless technologies include Zigbee, Z-Wave, Bluetooth and mobile phone standards.

 To connect to a Wi-Fi LAN, a computer must be equipped with a wireless network interface controller.
 The combination of a computer and an interface controller is called a station.
 Stations are identified by one or more MAC addresses.

 Wi-Fi nodes often operate in infrastructure mode in which all communications go through a base station.
 Ad hoc mode refers to devices communicating directly with each other, without communicating with an access point.

 A service set is the set of all the devices associated with a particular Wi-Fi network.
 Devices in a service set need not be on the same wavebands or channels.
 A service set can be local, independent, extended, mesh, or a combination.
 Each service set has an associated identifier, a 32-byte service set identifier (SSID), which identifies the network.
 The SSID is configured within the devices that are part of the network.
 A basic service set (BSS) is a group of stations that share the same wireless channel, SSID, and other settings that have wirelessly connected, usually to the same access point.
 Each BSS is identified by a MAC address called the BSSID.